 - An Alteration Type 2 (Alt 2) is an application to the Department Of Buildings (DOB) in which the work to be performed in the alteration would not require a new updated Certificate Of Occupancy.

-Since the Certificate of Occupancy of a building lists the number of apartments in the building one would assume that combining apartments requires a new Certificate of Occupancy and an Alt 1 filling, but this is not always the case.
+Since the Certificate of Occupancy of a building lists the number of apartments in the building one would assume that combining apartments requires a new Certificate of Occupancy and therefor Alt 1 filling.
+This is not always the case.
 The following are the requirements and regulations for combining apartments without changing the Certificate of Occupancy and filling only as an Alt 2.

 This first Item is for Condo’s ONLY

-Type of Apartment Combinations Allowed as Alt 2:
+Type of Apartment Combinations Allowed as an Alt 2:

 Light And Air: